Wax gourd: Other purposes

+Its fruit was often dried as containers to store infused coconut oil among Polynesians (known as fa(n)gu or hue ʻaroro – latter not to be confused with the other hue gourd).

+Cultural significance

-In summer of 2020, several states across the U.S. reported mysterious, unsolicited packages containing unknown and unidentified seeds of various kinds - the envelopes presented Chinese text in many cases.
-At least one person planted one type of these seeds, which grew and was analyzed before state officials destroyed the plant.
-This proved to be Benincasa hispida.
+In mid-2020, several U.S. states reported unsolicited packages containing unknown and unidentified seeds of various kinds; the envelopes presented Chinese text in many cases.
+At least one person planted one type of these seeds, which grew into B. hispida and was analyzed before state officials destroyed the plant.